UCR-UAS/BISON-Transfer/README.md

 TODO List (by order of implementation)
 ---------------------------------------
- * Client code cleanup
- * Update tables as an external file
- * Improved update filetables housekeeping
+ * -HUP reload (test not done, should be done in server)
+ * Robustness audit
+ * Robustness improvements
+ * Further testing
  * Better client housekeeping (nonblocking functions, anyone?)
- * -HUP reload (test not done, should be done in server)